ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: Related works

 \section{Related works}

-There are two areas that closely relate to our research, namely \emph{out-of-distribution generalization} and \emph{knowledge distillation}, and we briefly review previous studies as follows.
+Two areas are closely related to our research, namely out-of-distribution generalization and knowledge distillation, and we briefly review previous studies as follows.

-\textbf{Benchmarking Knowledge distillation.} To develop lightweight deep networks, \citet{hinton2015distilling} first proposed the concept of knowledge distillation, which replaces one-hot ground truth with ``dark knowledge'' and defined the teaching manner.
-Several follow-up studies extend vanilla KD by redesigning knowledge types to guide the learning of the student model.
+\textbf{Knowledge distillation.} Large deep neural networks have achieved remarkable success, especially in scenarios with large-scale data.
+However, deploying large deep models on resource-limited devices, such as mobile phones and edge devices, is challenging because of their computational requirements.
+To develop lightweight deep networks, \citet{hinton2015distilling} first proposed the concept of knowledge distillation, which replaces one-hot ground truth with `dark knowledge'' and defined the teaching manner.
+This paradigm allows for easier and more flexible deployment of models in edge devices and has been improved and proven efficient in a wide range of practical applicants.
+Several follow-up studies~\citep{GAO2024106587,LAN2025107133} extend vanilla KD by redesigning knowledge types to guide the learning styles of student models.
 Such methods can be categorized into two types, feature-based methods and relation-based methods.
-Feature-based distillation methods used primarily hidden layer representation, \ie, activation, and feature map~\cite{romero2014fitnets, zagoruyko2016paying, kim2018paraphrasing, heo2019knowledge, huang2017like}.
-Relation-based distillation methods focused more on the useful relationships between different neurons, layers, or sample pairs~\cite{tung2019similarity, park2019relational, peng2019correlation, tian2019contrastive}.
-However, existing studies have made efforts in investigating the mechanisms about how knowledge distillation works, and they focused mainly on the generalization ability under the assumption of \iid \cite{allen2020towards, stanton2021Does, hao2023vanillakd}.
-No studies has discussed about how knowledge distillation methods work under non-\iid situations.
-We explores and discusses how KD methods work without the \iid assumption.
-It is a new setting for KD and is the practical setting in the real world.
-We propose a systematic evaluation framework to benchmark knowledge distillation against distribution shifts.
+Feature-based distillation methods used primarily hidden layer representation, \ie, activation, and feature map~\citep{kim2018paraphrasing, heo2019knowledge}.
+Relation-based distillation methods focused more on the useful relationships between different neurons, layers, or sample pairs~\citep{tung2019similarity, tian2019contrastive}.
+For example, MTKD-SSR~\citep{gou2023multi} enhances KD by integrating stage-wise distillation and cross-stage review, enabling the student model to self-reflection for improved knowledge absorption.
+Besides, FFKD~\citep{gou2024reciprocal} introduces a bidirectional distillation framework where student feedback dynamically guides teacher refinement.
+However, their focus was primarily on generalization under the assumption of \iid.
+In contrast, we are concerned with the robustness of KD when this assumption is violated due to distribution shifts.